TheZeuxKiste/ParadoxFileComparer/README.md

 ### Short Term Goals

 * integrate the `findvalidfiles.bat` into the main program
+  * use paths in mod descriptor files as reference
 * specify multiple files at once to open
+* allow User to switch between "only open mods in current Profile" and "Open every Valid file"

 ### Mid Term Goals